-A varve-based age-depth determination must be cross-checked with other independent dating methods to (1) support the interpretation of laminations as annual and (2) to identify systematic errors (Ojala et al., 2012; Zolitschka et al., 2015).
-As discussed in section 3.4, we do not aim to verify that all the observed laminae are annual, rather that our model represents an annually laminated depositional regime with appropriate uncertainties.
-To do this, we examine our varve-only and integrated model outputs as age-depth curves.
-Then, the near-surface counts are compared to radionuclide (Cs and Pb) based agedepth models that use conventional CRS, CFCS or Plum (Sec.
+A varve-based age-depth determination must be crosschecked with other independent dating methods to (1) support the interpretation of laminations as annual and (2) to identify systematic errors (Ojala et al., 2012; Zolitschka et al., 2015).
+As discussed in Sect.
+3.4, we do not aim to verify that all the observed laminae are annual, rather that our model represents an annually laminated depositional regime with appropriate uncertainties.
+To do this, we examine our varve-only and integrated model outputs as agedepth curves.
+Then, the near-surface counts are compared to radionuclide-based (137Cs and 210Pb) age-depth models that use conventional CRS, CFCS, or Plum (Sect.
 3.2).
-The full sequence is compared to a Bayesian radiocarbon age-depth model.
+The full sequence is compared to a Bayesian radiocarbon agedepth model.
 All comparisons are made using the dated core COL17-3.